 | Alchemy | Unlocks tonics, poisons, and antidotes at the forge.
 Higher levels brew larger batches. |

-| Farming | Increases your yield when harvesting grain, dewberry, and blackroot with a scythe.
-Critical harvests bring in extra. |
+| Farming | Raises your critical chance when harvesting grain, dewberry, or blackroot with a scythe.
+A normal harvest yields 1, a critical yields 2d6. |

-| Magick | Increases your critical hit chance with staves. |
+| Magick | Raises your critical hit chance with staves.
+Critical staff hits deal or heal double, green crits inflict sickness, and red crits shatter an enemy staff. |

-| Melee | Increases your critical hit chance with swords, daggers, axes, and warhammers. |
+| Melee | Raises your critical hit chance with melee weapons. |

 | Perception | Reveals more about other players when you inspect them.
-Helps you spot traps and cloaked enemies, and makes a spyglass sharper. |
+Detects traps, blood trails, poisoned food, and cloaked enemies.
+Sets a spyglass's range. |

-| Ranged | Increases your critical hit chance with bows, crossbows, and thrown spears. |
+| Ranged | Raises your critical hit chance with bows, crossbows, and spears. |

 | Smithing | Unlocks crafting recipes and repairs at the forge.
-Higher levels unlock better gear. |
+Higher levels unlock better gear and add durability to what you craft. |

-| Stealth | Makes you harder to spot while cloaked, and helps your traps stay hidden from those who would trigger them. |
+| Stealth | Makes you harder to detect while cloaked.
+Determines whether your traps and poisons go unnoticed. |

 | Item | Recipe | Use | Requires |